 Please note the panel aims to finalise the process within 6 weeks of applications closing, so please be patient and know that we will update you as soon as the process is finalised.

 The Graduate Nurse and Midwife Programs are designed to provide support and education to ease your transition into practice, and allow for professional and personal development.
 Programs include debriefing sessions, case study presentations and many relevant professional development opportunities.
 You will have support through clinical educators, experienced nurses, midwives and clinical coaches.

-The NT Graduate Nurse and Midwife Programs take place at:
+The Graduate Nurse and Midwife Programs take place at:

 - Royal Darwin Hospital/Palmerston Regional Hospital